Follow these 9 steps to start using Abstract with your team

 We recommend importing files no larger than 250MB.
 Abstract performs best when individual Sketch and Adobe XD files are smaller than 250MB or contain less than 2500 artboards.

 Start new work in Abstract by creating a branch.

 Think of a branch as a working copy of master that only you can edit.
 A branch is where you can explore and edit designs in a project.
 You’ll share these designs with your team by committing your changes, as outlined in the next step.

 7. Commit your changes.

 Each time you arrive at a decision while designing, commit your changes.

-Once your Branch is reviewed and approved, you’re ready to merge your changes to master.
+Once your branch is reviewed and approved, you’re ready to merge your changes to master.
 Merging a branch makes those designs part of master.

 9. Invite team members.

 Invite a team member to your organization to try out the entire Abstract collaboration workflow: branch, commit, review, and merge.

 These articles may be helpful once you’ve got the basics down: